 - Know the names, positions, and functions of any dental instructors, staff, and students in the Dental Clinic who are involved in your care.

 - Receive complete information about your further treatment needs and any referral that is advised.

 - Receive all the information that you need to give informed consent for any proposed procedure of treatment.
 This information shall include the possible risks and benefits of the procedure or treatment as well as the cost.

 - Have confidentiality of all information and records regarding your care.

 - Review your record and obtain a copy of your record upon written request.

 - Receive dental hygiene treatment that meets the standard of care.

-- Share concerns about the care and service you receive without fear of reprisals, and have the clinic supervisor respond to you.
-All concerns should be directed to the Dental Clinic Supervisor.
+- Share concerns about the care and service you receive without fear of reprisals, and have the patient coordinator or clinic coordinator respond to you.
+All concerns should be directed to the Patient Coordinator.